enkidevs/curriculum/lua/roblox-studio/basic-modelling-ii/external-tools-ii.md

 These plugins can **provide extra tools**, such as terrain builders, edge smootheners, and even automatic part mergers!

-> While most are payed for, some of the free plugins still work fine.
+> While most professional plugins require payment, some of the free plugins still work fine.
+It's recommended to do some research before downloading a plugin.

 I personally like *F3X building tools*, as its **free** and lets you **model efficiently** with keybinds.

-> It's recommended to search up plugins before using them.

 ---